Position in the ranking is based on each scientist’s D-index using data compiled from Microsoft Graph

 in University of British Columbia is 4,577 with a mean value for

 the h-index of 61.03.
 The total sum of

-publications for top scientists in University of British Columbia is 5,657 with the
+publications for the best scientists in University of British Columbia is 12,702 with the

 University of British Columbia, or UBC, is a public research institution with two campuses in Kelowna and Vancouver, British Columbia.
 Formerly known as the McGill University College of British Columbia, UBC is one of the oldest universities in Canada and is consistently ranked among the top three institutions in the country.
 It has a well-established reputation for high-quality academic authority and is home to several Nobel laureates, Olympians, Rhodes scholars, and members of the Royal Society and the American Academy of Arts and Sciences.